Superior performance and durability over traditional

 Roll & Turn Easily

-While this is the obvious requirement, at the high weight for load moving many roller materials such as nylon or standard polyurethane will flatten out or deform into an oval shape under load and instead of rolling will drag behind.
+While this is the obvious requirement, at the high weight for load moving many wheel materials such as nylon or standard polyurethane will flatten out or deform into an oval shape under load and instead of rolling will drag behind.
 This problem is escalated when the load is allowed to rest on the load for longer periods of time often causing permanent deformation to the round shape.

-JUNG rollers are outfitted with aluminum cores on smaller machine skates and steel cores on the larger skates.
+JUNG wheels are outfitted with aluminum cores on smaller machine skates and steel cores on the larger skates.
 The more expensive aluminum cores have proven to have the same capacity and reliability as steel but provides the smaller skates with lower weights to be more easily carried and transported plus the aluminum provides more corrosion resistance over steel.